🥊 Fight Results — The Ring 6 (New York)

 Watch Davis vs. Madueno highlights.

-The second title fight features Bruce “Shu Shu” Carrington (16-0, 9 KOs) against Carlos Castro (30-3, 14 KOs) for the vacant WBC featherweight championship.
+The undercard features a title fight - Bruce “Shu Shu” Carrington (16-0, 9 KOs) against Carlos Castro (30-3, 14 KOs) for the vacant WBC featherweight championship.
 Carrington last fought in July, winning a unanimous decision over Mateus Heita, while Castro returns after a September split-decision loss to former world champion Stephen Fulton.

 The undercard also includes heavyweight Jarrell “Big Baby” Miller (26-1-2, 22 KOs), who fights for the first time since his August 2024 majority draw with Andy Ruiz.
 Miller had been scheduled to face Fabio Wardley earlier this year before withdrawing due to injury, making his return another notable addition to an already crowded Ring VI lineup.